linkedin/tracked-queue/README.md

 This has the same effect as rearranging the queue each time, but the cost of insertion for a new element is now constant and does not change with the size of the queue.

-To make this work, though, we have to introduce some bookkeeping so we know where to insert new elements.
+To make this work, we have to introduce some bookkeeping so we know where to insert new elements.
 Specifically, we need to know:

 - the capacity of the queue, and we have to know
 - the current front of the queue